-- /conndialog <Option>: Specifies whether a login window is displayed for the database connection.
+- /conndialog <option>: Specifies whether a login window is displayed for the database connection.
 The following options are possible: - off: The login window is not shown.
 If the database is not connected, an attempt is made to establish a connection. - show: The login window is shown (even is a database is already connected) and the new connection replaces the old one. - fallback (default): The current database connection is used.
-If the database is not connected, an attempt is made to establish a connection. - /factory <target system>: Specifies the target system for the connection.
-Enter this parameter if you want to establish a connection to the application server.
-Example: OBM.AppServer.Client. - -u: Allows insecure HTTP connections to the API Server website.
+If the database is not connected, an attempt is made to establish a connection. - -u: Allows insecure HTTP connections to the API Server website.
 By default, the API Server website can only be opened over an encrypted connection. - /site <site name>: Specifies the website on the IIS under which the web application will be installed.
-If you do not enter anything, the website is found automatically (normally Default website). - /searchservice <URL>: Specifies the application server's URL that the search service you want to use is hosted on.
+If you do not enter anything, the website is found automatically (normally Default website).

+• /searchservice <URL>: Specifies the application server's URL that the search service you want to use is hosted on.